ritchieng/ritchieng.github.io/index.md

 ---
 ## Hello!

+I am Ritchie, a machine learning engineer from the National University of Singapore (NUS) specializing in deep learning and computer vision.

+Currently, I am conducting research in the areas of deep learning and hyperparameter optimization in NUS.
+And I live in University Town, NUS, as a Global Merit Scholar.
+Feel free to drop me a message if you are ever around NUS, I've a lot of free meal credits to spare!

 I started this website to document my personal guides on machine learning.
 This website allows anyone to easily search for a guide I wrote.
 You can use the Google Search function to easily search for guides too.

 Oh yes!
-I am a machine learning engineer specializing in deep learning and computer vision..
 You can check out some of my "cool" [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking for something less technical.

 ## My Projects